rems-project/pkvm-proxy-ocaml/README.md

 `dune build --profile=release`.
 This ensures, among other things, that the executables are statically compiled.

-The build produces executables named `_build/default/src-bin/*.exe`.
+The build produces executables in `_build/install/default/bin`.
 These are the stand-alone tests, and can be used on a (real or virtual) aarch64 system patched with pkvm-proxy.

 ## Development ##